kognifai/PoseidonNext-Framework/SDK-documentation/Logging-Service.md

 ## Logging a message

-We can log messages of type trace, debug, info, warn, error, fatal as below.
+We can log the following message types of: trace, debug, info, warn, error, and fatal:

 ```typescript
 trace(message: string, contextName?: string);
 debug(message: string, contextName?: string);